James Dallas Egbert III: Disappearance

-Investigation

-A police search for Egbert began.

 On August 22, Egbert's parents hired William Dear, a private investigator who was an acquaintance of Egbert's uncle, to help locate their son.
 According to Dear, in their first conversation Egbert's mother raised the possibility that her son had committed suicide, and complained that Michigan State had not notified them that their son was missing until August 20, five days after he was last seen.

-On August 24, Michael Stuart, a journalist for the university's newspaper, The State News, published details of the case, including the assertion by an anonymous friend of Egbert's that the missing student was "known to leave campus before for destinations unknown."
+On August 24, Michael Stuart, a journalist for the university's newspaper, The State News, published details of the case, including the assertion by an anonymous friend of Egbert's that the missing student was "known to leave campus before for destinations unknown".
 Stuart's article prompted growing media interest in Egbert's disappearance.

 After Dear learned that Egbert had played Dungeons & Dragons, he publicly amplified police theories that Egbert's disappearance was linked to the game.
 Students were said to play live-action sessions of the game in the steam maintenance tunnels below the campus, and it was speculated that Egbert had entered the tunnels and had either been injured or lost his way.
-This connection of the role-playing game to Egbert's disappearance prompted breathless coverage of both Egbert and the game in media outlets around the U.S. Dungeons & Dragons was described as a "bizarre and secretive cult" which players could only join "by invitation."
+This alleged connection of the role-playing game to Egbert's disappearance prompted what some Michigan State University students and faculty thought was sensationalist coverage of both Egbert and the game in media outlets throughout the United States.
+Dungeons & Dragons was described by some journalists as a "bizarre and secretive cult" that players could only join "by invitation".

 The search for Egbert continued unsuccessfully for several weeks.
 It was later learned that during this time Egbert moved between two other houses in East Lansing, and then finally left the city via bus for New Orleans.

-Discovery, eventual death

 While he was in New Orleans, Egbert made a second suicide attempt by consuming a cyanide compound.
 This attempt also failed.
-He then moved on to Morgan City, Louisiana where he found employment as a roustabout.
-After only four days on the job, Egbert called Dear and revealed his location.
-Dear traveled to Louisiana (others reported Texas) and recovered Egbert.
-Upon their meeting, Egbert asked the investigator to conceal the truth of his story.
-Dear agreed and released Egbert to the custody of his uncle Marvin Gross on September 13, 1979.
+He then moved on to Morgan City, Louisiana, where he found employment as "a laborer at an oil field", according to a 2014 online article by Jason Louv.
+After only four days on the job, Egbert, aware that Dear was searching for him, telephoned Dear and gave him his location.
+Dear traveled to Louisiana (other sources reported Texas) and recovered Egbert.
+Upon meeting the investigator, Egbert asked him not to disclose what he had learned about his whereabouts in the preceding weeks.
+Dear agreed and released Egbert, who was still legally a juvenile, into the custody of his uncle Marvin Gross on September 13, 1979.

-Egbert died of a self-inflicted gunshot wound on August 16, 1980, almost exactly a year after his story generated national attention.
-In 1984, Dear revealed Egbert's story in The Dungeon Master.